GluuFederation/docs-gg-prod/docs/source/tutorials/uma-claim-gathering-tutorial.md

 |client_oxd_id, client_id, client_secret|Consumer OP Client credentials|
 |claims_redirect_url|Claims redirect URL.
 As per above configuration, it is `<your-server.com>/cgi-bin/index.py`.|

-Hit this `<your-server.com>/cgi-bin/index.py?claim=true` URL in browser.
-It will show you 3 steps
+### UMA Authorization

+If all the things configured well, request this `<your-server.com>/cgi-bin/index.py?claim=true` URL in browser.
+Below is the step by step output of demo application.

 1. Request to resources and get ticket